aliyevhuseyn6/Unicorns-Startup-Analysis-Python/README.md

   * Analyzing growth trends in the overall market
   * Figuring out the most successful investors by the number of unicorns

+This data is available on the Kaggle platform as a publicly available resource.
+The source is in CSV format with data updated till September 2022.
+The table contains 7 columns, which represents the feature of unicorn startups such as valuation (in USD billion), date of becoming a unicorn, geographical information such as country and city, the industry in which this company specializes, and name of investors.